icshwi/e3-ADSupport/README.md

 # e3-ADSupport

 This is the ESS customized single library (ADSupport) in order to integrate ADCore and others modules.
-However, due to E3 building system, we cannot use them as a single module.
+However, due to E3 building system, we cannot use them as a single module due to the E3 building system and its compilicated dependency within ADSupport.
 Thus, in order to keep a single module, we have to exclude the following two libraries support from ADSupport: `xml2` and `GraphicsMagick`

 ## Support Libraries as the e3 ADSupport module

 * netCDF
-* jpeg
 * zlib
 * szip
-* tiff
 * blosc
-* hdf5 and hdf5_hl
 * nexus

 ## External Library

+* xml2
+* tiff
+* hdf5

 If one would like to use xml2 within CentOS (of course libxml2 package should be installed), or ESS Yocto Linux, one should use the following configuration in each module makefile.

 ```